 - Provide background information on Kentucky Child Learning and Assessment Standards

-Initial Assessment: Admission to School of Interdisciplinary and Graduate Studies & Teacher Education.
+Initial Assessment: Admission to School of Interdisciplinary and Graduate Studies and Teacher Education.
 Minimum undergraduate degree GPA 2.75, Minimum GRE scores as required by EPSB; three letters of recommendation; professional statement; signed Professional Code of Ethics/Technology User Agreement/Statement of Understanding of Admission Guidelines; Bachelor's degree; "C" or higher in English 102 and oral communication; interview.

 |EDTP 527 Inquiry into Early Childhood Education and Child Development||3|